Autodesk/sydevs/getting_started/part03.md

 12|0|top$finalization
 ```

-In [Part 4](part04.html), you'll learn how to take a node and give it a set of ports.
+The `print` and `print_on_event` features are just two of several mechanisms that SyDEVS provides for customizing simulation output.
+In [Part 4](part04.html), you'll learn how to take a node and give it a set of ports, which opens up additional possibilities for communicating data.

 | [***Continue to Part 4***](part04.html) |